pop-os/wayland-protocols/GOVERNANCE.md

 ## 3. Amending this document

-1. An amendment to this document may be proposed any member by submitting a merge request on Gitlab.
+1. An amendment to this document may be proposed by any member project by submitting a merge request on Gitlab.
 2. A 30 day discussion period for comments from wayland-protocols members will be held.
-3. At the conclusion of the discussion period, an amendment will become effective if it's ACKed by at least 2/3rds of all wayland-protocols members, and NACKed by none.
+3. At the conclusion of the discussion period, an amendment will become effective if it's ACKed by at least 2/3rds of all wayland-protocols member projects, and NACKed by none.
 The sponsoring member may merge their change to the wayland-protocols repository at this point.